dmr-analysis/dmr_analysis/Docs/demo3.md

 in_wgbs_folder='../../final_demo_data/rat_data/in_data/WGBS-data/'

 #path of input reference genome folder
-#-- where genome size file and refFlat files will be used in making predefined genomic regions (e.g., TSS, TES, gene et al.) by using hmst-seq-analyzer
+#-- where genome size file and refFlat files will be used in making predefined genomic regions (e.g., TSS, TES, gene et al.) by using dmr_analysis module dmr_gene_annotation
 in_genome_folder='../../final_demo_data/genome/rn6/'
 in_genome_refFlat='rn6.refFlat.txt'
 in_genome_size='rn6.chrom.sizes.clear.sorted'